Therapy & Counseling FAQ

 How often should I see my therapist?

-The frequency of sessions depends on your personal goals and what is most appropriate for you and your life.
-In my practice I offer weekly or bi-weekly sessions.
-We can discuss this together to determine what frequency is most appropriate for you.
+I offer either weekly or bi-weekly sessions, and will ask that you schedule an ongoing appointment day/time.
 Research shows that more consistent therapy sessions lead to better outcomes (while also saving you time and money in the long-run).